Graduate Program

 For those interested in our Clinical Program, visit Mitch's Uncensored Advice for Applying to Graduate School in Clinical Psychology to answer many of your questions, including those you may have not previously considered.

-• GRE scores (please note; the GRE is not required for FA24 Applications)
+• GRE scores (please note: the GRE is currently not required for the Psychology PhD program)

 • GPA